-The other Side of the Ekweremadu's Visit to Uk
+The other side of the Ekweremadu's visit to UK

 David Ukpo Nwamini decided to play a fast one not minding the trauma he would subject the family of Ekweremadu to just because of greener pasture.

-Unfortunately, the story has turned around, Nigerians and the world been feed the wrong angle of the story.
+Unfortunately, the story has turned around, Nigerians and the world are being fed the wrong angle.

 His Bank Verification Number popularly known as BVN has proven beyond reasonable doubt that the stories by supposed donor were fabricated just to gain a better living in the UK.

-The young man is 21 years of age, not a 15 years child and is related to the Ekweremadus through Ekweremadu’s wife.
+The young man is 21 years of age and not a 15 years.
+He is related to the Ekweremadus through Ekweremadu’s wife.

 He is not a vagrant picked from the streets of Lagos.
-The young man kidney didn’t match Ekweremadu daughter’s own and couldn’t be a donor and had been in the UK on Ekweremadu’s account since February this year.
+The young man’s kidney didn’t match Ekweremadu daughter’s and couldn’t be a donor.
+He has been in the UK on Ekweremadu’s account since February this year.

-All the dramas didn’t come up since February that he has been in the UK until he was notified by the Ekweremadus that he will have to travel back to Nigeria since the transplant cannot go ahead.
+All the drama didn’t come up since February that he has been in the UK until he was notified by the Ekweremadus that he will have to travel back to Nigeria since the transplant couldn’t go ahead.

 The young man obviously didn’t want to return to Nigeria, believing the circumstances could support his application for asylum in the UK.